8 Pu-erh Tea Health Benefits You Should Know About

 What Is Pu-Erh Tea

 You've probably heard of the true teas such as green, white and oolong teas that are made from the Camellia sinensis plant, but you may not have heard of pu-erh tea.
 Pu-erh tea, pronounced poo-air, also comes from the same plant and boasts numerous health benefits.
 Pu-erh tea is cultivated exclusively in the Yunnan province of China and derives its name from the Pu-Erh County in which it is grown.
+Want to reap the health benefits of this delicious tea?
+Check out our collection of the best pu-erh teas.

 Pu-erh tea comes in green and black varieties and has a smooth taste.
 The leaves offer a mildly sweet flavor and brewed leaves emit the aroma of autumn leaves.
 These teas can also appear darker than black teas and have a more full-bodied flavor and aroma.
 Pu-erh tea is caffeinated and is often consumed in the morning or early afternoon to increase energy levels.